-As the personal tax rates have increased to 53.53%, the tax spread between dividend income and capital gains has widened significantly.
-As a result, planning has evolved whereby a taxpayer creates a capital gain as a means of extracting corporate funds instead of paying themselves a dividend, which would be taxable at a higher rate.
-For example, if an individual taxpayer where to extract $1,000,000 of corporate funds as a capital gain instead of paying a non-eligible dividend, the tax savings would be $210,200.
+With a top personal tax rate in Ontario of 53.53%, the tax spread between dividend income and capital gains is significant.
+As a result, planning has evolved over the last number of years whereby a taxpayer creates a capital gain as a means of extracting corporate funds in lieu of or in combination with paying themselves a dividend/salary, which would be taxable at a higher rate.
+For example, if an individual taxpayer were to extract $1,000,000 of corporate funds as a capital gain instead of paying a non-eligible dividend, the tax savings would be $210,200.
 This spread has led many taxpayers to deliberately create capital gains as a form of remuneration from their company.

-On March 19th the 2019 Federal Budget will be released.
-Each year, around this time, tax practitioners become concerned that the anticipated Budget will contain new legislation that will target this type of planning.
-The possibility of unfavorable legislation being introduced causes many taxpayers to implement these types of transactions prior to the Budget date, which in this case is March 19th.
+On April 7, 2022, the Federal Budget will be released.
+Each year, around this time, tax practitioners become concerned that the anticipated Budget will contain new legislation that will target and possiblity eliminate this type of planning.
+The possibility of unfavorable legislation being introduced causes many taxpayers to implement these types of transactions prior to the Budget date.

 Illustration of Tax Savings